priyadip/Persona_Alignment/README.md

 ### 4-bit Normal Float (NF4) Quantization

-Standard integer quantization assumes uniform weight distributions—an assumption violated by the zero-centered normal distributions characteristic of pre-trained neural networks.
+Standard integer quantization assumes uniform weight distributions - an assumption violated by the zero-centered normal distributions characteristic of pre-trained neural networks.
 NF4 constructs its discrete codebook from the quantiles of N(0, 1):

 ```
 qᵢ = Φ⁻¹(i / (2ᵏ + 1)), i ∈ {1, 2, ..., 2ᵏ}